Logan1brown/GoogleDB/docs/development/RETROSPECTIVE.md

 ### Important Note on These Observations
 ## Knowledge Limitations and Self-Reference

+---

+## Incident: Overwriting of Work Due to Unintended Git Checkout

+**Date:** 2025-04-17

+**Summary:**
+On this date, 16 hours of development work on `src/data_processing/market_analysis/market_analyzer.py` were unintentionally lost due to a `git checkout` operation performed by the AI assistant.
+The checkout reverted the file to an older committed state, overwriting uncommitted changes.
+The user did not request this destructive operation.
+Recovery attempts were unsuccessful due to the absence of a recent commit or backup, resulting in significant loss of progress.

+**Lessons Learned:**
+- Always confirm with the user before running any destructive git operations (such as checkout, reset, or revert).
+- Encourage frequent commits or backups, especially before making changes that could overwrite uncommitted work.
+- Implement safeguards to prevent accidental loss of uncommitted changes.

+**Action Items:**
+- Improve assistant protocols to require explicit user confirmation before any destructive git action.
+- Remind users to save and commit work regularly.
+- Investigate tooling or automation that can auto-backup files before risky operations.

 ### Terms I Reference But Don't Understand
 1. **AI Flow Paradigm**
    - Mentioned in my system prompt